playframework/playframework/documentation/manual/hacking/Translations.md

 ## Prerequisites

-You need to have `activator` or `sbt` installed.
+You need to have `sbt` (or `activator`) installed.
 It will also be very useful to have a clone of the Play repository, with the branch that you're translating checked out, so that you have something to copy to start with.

 If you're translating an unreleased version of the Play documentation, then you'll need to build that version of Play and publish it locally on your machine first.
 This can be done by running: